docker/docs/desktop/nested-virtualization.md

 Nested virtualization of other hypervisors like Hyper-V inside a vSphere VM [is not a supported scenario](https://kb.vmware.com/s/article/2009916).
 However, running Hyper-V VM in a VMware ESXi VM is technically possible, and, depending on the version, ESXi includes hardware-assisted virtualization as a supported feature.

-For steps on how to expose Hardware-Assisted Virtualization to the Guest OS, [see VMware's documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-2A98801C-68E8-47AF-99ED-00C63E4857F6.html).
+For steps on how to expose hardware-assisted virtualization to the guest OS, [see VMware's documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-2A98801C-68E8-47AF-99ED-00C63E4857F6.html).

 You may also need to [configure some network settings](https://www.vembu.com/blog/nested-hyper-v-vms-on-a-vmware-esxi-server).